input-output-hk/plutus-pioneer-program/code/week01/README.md

 It is important to consider the context that the script has.
 There are several options.

 One option is that all the script sees is the Redeemer.
 In this case, the Redeemer contains all the logic necessary to verify the transaction.
 This is, incidentally, what Bitcoin does.
 In Bitcoin, there are smart contracts, but they are just not very smart.
 They are called Bitcoin Script, which works exactly like this.
+There is a script on the UTxO side and a redeemer on the input side, and the script gets the redeemer and uses it to determine if it is ok to consume the UTxO or not.

 But this is not the only option.
 We can decide to give more information to the script.

+Ethereum uses a different concept.
+In Etheruem, the script can see everything - the whole blockchain - the opposite extreme of Bitcoin.
+In Bitcoin, the script has very little context, all it can see is the redeemer.
+In Ethereum, the Solidity scripts can see the complete state of the blockchain.

+This makes Ethereum scripts more powerful, but it also comes with problems.
+Because the scripts are so powerful it is difficult to predict what a given script will do and that opens the door to all sorts of security issues and dangers.
+It is very hard for the developers of an Ethereum smart contract to predict everything that can happen.

+What Cardano does is something in the middle.

+The script cannot see the whole blockchain, but it can see the whole transaction that is being validated.
+In contrast to Bitcoin, it can't see only the redeemer of the one input, but it can also see all the inputs and outputs of the transaction, and the transaction itself.
+The Plutus script can use this information to decide whether it is ok to consume the output.